jimmehc/PromptEd/README.md

 Add-PromptElement $function:pe_BracketedTime 0
 ```

+## Prompt Colours
 If you peek at the definitions of the builtin prompt elements, you'll see that they use `Write-Host` calls with `-ForeGroundColor` set to a "prompt colour".
-Using the name of that color, you can use the `Set-PromptColor` cmdlet to dynamically change the color of the applicable part of that element.  e.g. This will change the whole pe\_BracketedTime to green:
+Using the name of that colour, you can use the `Set-PromptColor` cmdlet to dynamically change the colour of the applicable part of that element.  e.g. This will change the whole pe\_BracketedTime to green:
 ```
 Set-PromptColor Time Green
 ```